Airbnb is an online marketplace connecting people who want to rent their homes with people looking for accommodation while travelling.

 We first used Airbnb on our road trip to Australia and New Zealand.

 The accommodation was limited in some remote areas, and if there were any hotels at all, the rates were high.

-We tried it, we loved it and we have been using Airbnb since.
+We tried it, loved it, and have been using Airbnb on our travels worldwide since.

-These are the things you should know before trying Airbnb for the first time:
+This is all you need to know before trying Airbnb for the first time.

 Creating A Profile